WriterZen Review: Is It the Best All-in-One Blogging Tool for You?

 Having it built into your content research tool and editor is also really handy.

 As is the case with other parts of the content creation process, WriterZen provides a built-in plagiarism checker.
-With one click of the button, you can make sure yours is original and not copied from other parts of the web.
+With one click of the button, you can make sure your text is original and not copied from other parts of the web.

-For the examples I tried, this WriterZen tool seems to do a pretty decent job of catching big blocks of copied text, but there were some misses, too.
+For the examples I tried, this WriterZen tool seems to do a pretty decent job of catching big blocks of copied text, but there were some misses from the plagiarism checker, too.